 In the XV century.
 Baku is becoming known as the residence of the Shirvanshahs.

-By the 17th century the ancient part of the city is surrounded by a double row of ramparts with a moat.
+By the 17th century, the ancient part of the city is surrounded by a double row of ramparts with a moat.
 Oil production played a very important role in the development of Baku.
-In the notes of travelers of the X century. at the mention of Baku, it refers to its oil sources.
-In those days, Baku oil was used as lighting oil for lighting, it was used to treat patients, and during the war it was used as an incendiary.
+In the notes of travellers of the X century. at the mention of Baku, it refers to its oil sources.
+In those days, Baku oil was used as lighting oil for lighting, it was used to treat patients, and during the war, it was used as an incendiary.

 In the middle of the XIX century. the tsarist government handed over small sections of the Absheron oil field to private individuals.

-In 1918 when Azerbaijan first time got its independence capital of Azerbaijan became Ganja City for couple of month.
+In 1918 when Azerbaijan first time got its independence capital of Azerbaijan became Ganja City for a couple of months.

 Architecture and historical monuments in Baku

 There are many ancient monuments in Baku – fortresses, palaces, caravanserais, and mosques.
 At the highest point of one of the hills of the city is the architectural ensemble of the Shirvanshahs Palace – a real gem of Azerbaijani architecture of the XV-XVI centuries.
 On the embankment of Baku is the famous Maiden’s Tower – a 12th-century structure made of black stone.